oshalygin/gqlgen-pg-todo-example/README.md

 1. **Install [Go 1.13 or greater](https://dl.google.com/go/go1.13.darwin-amd64.pkg)**.
    - The recommended approach is to use the installer to get started.
 2. **Install Postgres**
-   - This varies depending on the environment that you're on and I don't intend for this repository to list the steps necessary in doing.
+   - This varies depending on the environment that you're on and I don't intend for this repository to list the steps necessary to install pg.
 3. **Ensure that you have a `todos`** database created
    - There's a makefile step already available, `make init` which will create the database if it doesn't already exist
+4. **Start the magic by running the following command**
+   - `go run main.go`

 # Updating GraphQL Models + CodeGen